 My wife recalls meeting a parent determined to teach her children to love reading.
 On her own reading table, however, were only a couple of magazines.
 This practice is pivotal.
-To make sure your children suspect reading is an ultimately useless practice, you can do no better than to encourage, using only words, only your children to read.
+To make sure your children suspect reading is an ultimately useless practice, you can do no better than to use only words and not actions to encourage your children to read.

 This way you will surely instill this lifelong belief: that reading books is for children.

 Some may object that even busy parents should make time for reading, first the true Story by the ultimate Author, but also works of nonfiction and imaginative fiction.
 In an age of audiobooks and reading software on smartphones, fewer excuses exist not to read.
 But this is also unnecessary.
 Parents should focus only on running their own child-assembly lines.

 Conclusion: crucial redefinitions for ruining your child’s love of reading.

 We can’t guarantee perfect results.
 Every child is different, and it may be that your child grows to develop a love for imagination-driven joy in God (and thus increased love and joy in Christ alone) despite your best efforts.
 Therefore it’s vital to redefine these terms: